GWC-DCMB/CapstoneProject/README.md

   jupyter notebook skeleton_clean.ipynb
   ```
 - You should be using pandas, check out [documentation](https://pandas.pydata.org/pandas-docs/stable/dsintro.html)
+- You should also be using numpy, check out these [exercises](https://www.machinelearningplus.com/101-numpy-exercises-python/) for more practice

 ### March 6, 2018
 - Continue cleaning your data programmatically